junxit/us-congress-bills-115/bill.md

   >     - **(i)** the amount authorized to be appropriated under this title for the fiscal year; or
   >     - **(ii)** the amount appropriated under this title for the fiscal year.
   >   - **(B)** *Critical staffing requirements*
-  >     - **(i)** *In general* The Director shall use the authority under subchapter VI of chapter 33 of title 5, United States Code, to meet any critical staffing requirement while carrying out the activities authorized under this title.
+  >     - **(i)** *In general* The Director shall use the authority under subchapter VI of chapter 33 of title 5, United States Code, and under section 210 of this title, to meet any critical staffing requirement while carrying out the activities authorized under this title.
   >     - **(ii)** *Exception from cap* For purposes of subparagraph (A), any costs incurred as a result of an exercise of authority as described in clause (i) shall not be considered an amount used for administration of programs under this title in a fiscal year.

 - **(c)** *Allocation of funding*